Thrizian/AST/README.md

 Althuizen Solar Technology management software.

-the plan of this software is to build a database that stores customers/products/packages and orders.
+the plan of this software is to build a CRUD database that stores customers/products/packages/orders and a tax rate.

 Below an overview of the planned database tables